Description

 Which means for our asset as example:

-• The maximum days under water over 5 years of WisdomTree International Hedged Quality Dividend Growth Fund is 329 days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 329 days in the last 5 years of WisdomTree International Hedged Quality Dividend Growth Fund, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: